Event Budget Guide – Planning and Cost Breakdown (+Template and Tools)

 3. Get Multiple Vendor Quotes

-You should get multiple quotes from various companies for all of the above costs.
+Well, you should get multiple quotes from various companies for all of the above costs.
 This is the best way to ensure you’re getting a good deal and allows you to negotiate with vendors for a better price.

 The other benefit of getting multiple quotes is learning more about how prices vary for each item.
 You won’t know the price range until you talk to more than one vendor.
 They can also help you figure out what you need and don’t.
 They might even know how to save money on a specific line item.